urosjevtic/urosjevtic/README.md

 ### Hello there 👋

 Thanks for dropping by my GitHub profile!
-I'm Uroš, a student and a passionate software engineer, on a quest to dive deep into the exciting world of technology and shake things up with some innovative ideas.
-When I'm not coding, you can often find me embarking on epic Dungeons & Dragons quests with friends, binge-watching the latest movies and TV shows (especially sci-fi and fantasy) or jamming out to my favorite tunes.
+I'm Uroš Jevtić, a Master’s student and a graduate electrical and computer engineer, passionate about exploring the ever-evolving world of software development and technology.
+I love turning creative ideas into functional and innovative solutions.

+When I'm not coding, you’ll probably find me leading epic Dungeons & Dragons adventures, binge-watching sci-fi or fantasy series, or listening to some good music.

 Languages and Tools: